tastyigniter/TastyIgniter/README.md

 TastyIgniter
 ============

-[TastyIgniter](http://tastyigniter.com/) is a free open source restaurant ordering and management system.
+[TastyIgniter](https://tastyigniter.com/) is a free open source restaurant ordering and management system.
 TastyIgniter provides a professional and reliable platform for restaurants wanting to offer online ordering to their customers.

 Installation
 ============
-1. Download and unzip the TastyIgniter package.
+1. Download and unzip the TastyIgniter package into an empty directory on your server.
 2. Create a MySQL user database for TastyIgniter on your web server.
 3. Upload the TastyIgniter folders and files to your server.
-Normally the index.php file will be at your root.
+Normally the setup.php file will be at your root.
-4. Run the TastyIgniter installation script by accessing the URL in a web browser.
-This should be the URL where you uploaded the TasyIgniter files.
-Example, http://example.com/ or http://example.com/folder
+4. Grant write permissions on the setup directory, its subdirectories and files.
-5. Follow all onscreen information and make sure all installation requirements are checked.
+4. Run the TastyIgniter setup script by accessing setup.php in your web browser.
+Example, http://example.com/setup.php or http://example.com/folder/setup.php
-7. That's it!
-TastyIgniter should now be installed.
+5. Follow all onscreen instructions and make sure all installation requirements are checked.

 How to Contribute
 ============